Spain: An attractive country for investment

 2.2 Population and human resources

-The population of Spain in 2019 was 47 million people, with a population density of 93 inhabitants per square kilometer.
+The population of Spain in 2022 was over 47 million people, with a population density of 94 inhabitants per square kilometer.

 Table 1THE BIGGEST CITIES IN SPAIN*